base2Services/cfn-vpn/docs/getting-started.md

       [--easyrsa-local], [--no-easyrsa-local]  # run the easyrsa executable from your local rather than from docker [--bucket=BUCKET]                        # s3 bucket
-      --subnet-ids=one two three               # subnet id to associate your vpn with [--cidr=CIDR]                            # cidr from which to assign client IP addresses
+      --subnet-ids=one two three               # subnet id to associate your vpn with [--default-groups=one two three]         # groups to allow through the subnet associations when using federated auth [--cidr=CIDR]                            # cidr from which to assign client IP addresses
                                                # Default: 10.250.0.0/16
       [--dns-servers=one two three]            # DNS Servers to push to clients.